Blood & Water (2020) Season 1 Review – An African Teen-Drama That Vibes Easily

 Summary

-What’s most impressive about Netflix’s Blood & Water season 1 is its vibe — the way the characters interact with each other is consistent and cool.
+What’s most impressive about Blood & Water is its vibe – the way the characters interact with each other is consistent and cool.
 By staying on-beat and providing a cast that’s sold on the story, you feel its culture shine through.

-African series Blood & Water mixes coming-of-age with investigatory work as Puleng navigates high school while unlocking her family’s secret past.
-Teen dramas have the tendency to apply social issues all at once, bringing the ‘big bang effect’ for dramatic purpose to try and suit the teen genre, but Blood & Water stays clear of fogging its audience’s minds with convoluted and baseless plot points just to tick boxes.
-The South African series stays on message; a teen story fuelled by family problems with a deep and dark past.
+The African series combines coming-of-age with investigative work as Puleng navigates high school while uncovering her family’s secret past.
+Teen dramas have the tendency to apply social issues all at once, bringing the ‘big bang effect’ for dramatic purposes to try and suit the teen genre, but Blood & Water stays clear of fogging its audience’s minds with convoluted and baseless plot points just to tick boxes.
+The series stays on message; a teen story fuelled by family problems with a deep and dark past.

-It’s flagrantly apparent that Blood & Water stays on its path with a surprising 6-episode series.
-I cannot express my frustration at the number of shows Netflix release that bestows us with 10-12 episode series’ with each chapter at 60-minute lengths; providing teen problems that we’ve already seen countless times.
-The series has the right number of episodes for the story it is and it manages to sell the audience a prospective second season.
+It’s flagrantly apparent that the story stays on its path with a surprising 6 episodes.
+I cannot express my frustration at the number of shows Netflix releases, which bestows us with 10-12 episode series, each with 60-minute chapters, providing us with teen problems that we’ve already seen countless times.
+The series has the right number of episodes for the story it is, and it manages to sell the audience a prospective second season.